Zero tolerance to abuse

 COVID-19 guidance for patients and visitors

-To keep our patients, visitors and staff safe – and to limit the spread of COVID-19 - we have had to restrict the number of people allowed on to our hospital sites.
+To keep our visitors and staff safe, protect our vulnerable patients and limit the spread of COVID-19, we continue to restrict the number of people allowed on to our hospital sites.

-We know that it’s hugely important for patients to see their loved ones while they are in hospital, so have done all we can to support people to keep in contact while keeping them as safe as possible.
+We know that it’s hugely important for patients to see their loved ones while they are in hospital, so are doing all we can to support people to keep in contact while keeping everyone as safe as possible.
 We will continue to review our visiting arrangements in line with guidance from Public Health England, NHS England and NHS Improvement.

 Outpatient appointments and cancer treatment